jonasagx/json-benchmark/README.md

 # json-benchmark
-How fast different languages perform the old bread and butter?
+How fast can different languages perform the old bread and butter?